tumblr/policy/terms-of-service.md

-Last Modified: 2014-01-13
+Last Modified: 2014-02-13

 Hi and welcome!
 You are now reading ThinkUp's Terms of Service.
-This is the contract between you and ThinkUp when you use ThinkUp's site, services, and products.
-You should read this carefully before you use ThinkUp.
+This is the legal contract between you and ThinkUp when you use ThinkUp's site, services, and products.
+You should read this carefully before you use our site, our services or products.
 We've tried to be both fair and clear -- if you have any suggestions for improvement, feel free to email us at help@thinkup.com.
 We've also included annotations throughout this contract; these annotations aren't a part of the contract itself, but are intended to help you follow the text and to emphasize key sections.

 1. Accepting the Terms of Service

   "We are ThinkUp and you're agreeing to these terms."

-  These are the definitions we'll use in this contract:
+  These are some of the definitions we'll use in this contract:

   * "Agreement": These Terms of Service, along with our Privacy Policy.
-  * "Site": ThinkUp.com and/or the other domains, products, services, and/or
+  * "Services": ThinkUp.com and/or the other domains, products, services, and/or
     content provided by ThinkUp LLC.
-  * "ThinkUp": ThinkUp LLC., a Delaware corporation, along with its agents, consultants, employees, officers and directors.
+  * "ThinkUp": ThinkUp LLC., a Delaware limited liability company.
 Also known as "we" or "us".
   * "Subscriber": That is you, who we'll also call "you".

-  By using or accessing the Services, you agree to become bound by all the terms and conditions of this Agreement.
+  By creating a Services Account or using or accessing the Services, you agree to become bound by all the terms and conditions of this Agreement, including agreement between you and ThinkUp in Section 15 to arbitrate certain claims instead of going to court.
 If you do not agree to all the terms and conditions of this Agreement, you shouldn't and aren't permitted to use the Services.

 2. Modifications to this Agreement

   "We can change this agreement if needed, and when we do, we'll let you know."

-  ThinkUp reserves the right, in its sole discretion, to modify this Agreement at any time by posting a revised Agreement through the Services.
-When we do, we will provide notice to you that this Agreement has changed, generally via e-mail, and also through the Services (such as through notification in your ThinkUp dashboard) when possible.
-You are responsible for reviewing and becoming familiar with any modifications to this Agreement.
-If any part of this agreement is unclear, you should contact us at help@thinkup.com for clarification.

-  Modifications are effective when posted, and your use of the Services following once a modification is posted and notice of the modification has been provided constitutes your acceptance of the terms and conditions of this Agreement as modified.
-If you have prepaid for any Paid Services (as defined below) before this Agreement is modified, then your use of those prepaid Paid Services is governed by the version of this Agreement that was in effect at the time we received your prepayment.
+  ThinkUp may make modifications, deletions and/or additions to this Agreement (“Changes”) at any time.
+Changes will be effective: (i) thirty (30) days after ThinkUp provides notice of the Changes, whether such notice is provided through the Services user interface, is sent to the e-mail address associated with your Services account or otherwise; or (ii) when you opt-in or otherwise expressly agree to the Changes or a version of this Agreement incorporating the Changes, whichever comes first.

 3. Use of the Services

   Eligibility:

-  "You have to be thirteen or older."
+  "You have to be eighteen or older."

-    No individual under the age of thirteen (13) may use the Services or provide any information to ThinkUp or otherwise through the Services (including, for example, a name, address, telephone number, or email address).
-You otherwise may only use the Services if you can form a binding contract with ThinkUp and are not legally prohibited from using the Services.
+    No individual under the age of eighteen (18) may use the Services or provide any information to ThinkUp or otherwise through the Services (including, for example, a name, address, telephone number, or email address).
+If you are a parent and believe your child under the age of thirteen (13) has created a Services account or otherwise provided personal information to ThinkUp, please contact us at help@thinkup.com.
+You otherwise may only use the Services if you are not legally prohibited from using the Services.

   Service Changes and Limitations:

   "We are going to be changing and updating the service regularly."

-    The Services change frequently, and their form and functionality may change without prior notice to you.
+    The Services may change frequently, and their form and functionality may change without prior notice to you.
 ThinkUp retains the right to create limits on and related to use of the Services its sole discretion at any time with or without notice.
 We will work to notify you of any such limits,